'I've had some dark times'- Sheaf's Arsenal desire still burning strong | Goal.com

 Sheaf has spent the past season on loan with Doncaster Rovers, having agreed to join the League 1 side last summer.

-It has been a season, he admits, that has taught him more than he would have ever known, and it is one he hopes will ultimately give him one last shot of succeeding at Arsenal.
+It has been a season, he admits, that has taught him a lot, and it is one he hopes will ultimately give him one last shot of succeeding at Arsenal.

-“Of course that is what I want,” he said.
+“Of course that's what I want,” he said.
 “I want to go back there next season and get in the first-team.
 It’s as simple as that really, but I know the reality of it.

 “I am 22 now and injuries haven’t done me the world of good.
 But I would love to go back and prove myself because I’ve never really had that injury-free spell when I’ve been there.”